 Australia’s relationship with the United States (US) is economically and strategically significant for both countries.

-As we face a future with complex technological, geopolitical, economic, environmental and social challenges, strong US and Australia relations have never been more important.
+As we face a future filled with complex technological, geopolitical, economic, environmental and social challenges, strong US and Australia relations are critically important.

 These pressures are increasing and will test the resilience of both nations, but also create exciting new opportunities for business collaboration.